tamunoWoks/python_notebook/strings_and_texts.md

 These methods are useful alternatives to the equals operator (==) if you need to check only whether the first or last part of the string, rather than the whole thing, is equal to another string.

 ### Joining and Splitting Strings:
 The `join()` method is useful when you have a list of strings that need to be joined together into a single string value.
 We call the `join()` method on a string and pass it a list of strings, and it returns the concatenation of each string in the passed-in list.
+For example, notice that the string on which `join()` is called is inserted between each string of the list argument.
 ```python
 ', '.join(['cats', 'rats', 'bats']) # 'cats, rats, bats'